christyheaton/PostGIS_Tab_Convert/README.md

 [Export_All.py] (https://github.com/christyheaton/PostGIS_Tab_Convert/blob/master/Export_All.py) is a simple script that loops through all of the country databases and exports the data in "planet_osm_line", "planet_osm_point", "planet_osm_polygon", "planet_osm_roads" into shapefiles without customization.
 Warning: this may produce extremely large files.

 [Export_Custom.py] (https://github.com/christyheaton/PostGIS_Tab_Convert/blob/master/Export_Custom.py) is more complex.
-It allows for only a set of rows and columns to be exported to the final shapefiles, saving a lot of space and producing an output that only contains what you want.
+It allows for a subset of rows and columns to be exported to the final shapefiles, saving a space and producing an output that only contains the data you need.
 In testing this produced much smaller and more workable files.

 To customize rows, you must decide a name for your output and a query QGIS should use select it.
 For example, the point table contains all points in the planet file and I want to produce separate shapefiles representing Cities, Suburbs.
 Towns, etc. This can be customized for other needs.